bunkerity/bunkerweb/docs/integrations.md

 !!! info "Docker integration"
     The Docker autoconf integration is an "evolution" of the Docker one.
 Please read the [Docker integration section](#docker) first if needed.

-The downside of using environment variables is that the container needs to be recreated each time there is an update which is not very convenient.
-To counter that issue, you can use another image called **autoconf** which will listen for Docker events and automatically reconfigure BunkerWeb in real-time without recreating the container.
+An alternative approach is available to address the inconvenience of recreating the container every time there is an update.
+By utilizing another image called **autoconf**, you can automate the real-time reconfiguration of BunkerWeb without the need for container recreation.

-Instead of defining environment variables for the BunkerWeb container, you simply add **labels** to your web applications containers and the **autoconf** will "automagically" take care of the rest.
+To leverage this functionality, instead of defining environment variables for the BunkerWeb container, you can add **labels** to your web application containers.
+The **autoconf** image will then listen for Docker events and seamlessly handle the configuration updates for BunkerWeb.

+This "automagical" process simplifies the management of BunkerWeb configurations.
+By adding labels to your web application containers, you can delegate the reconfiguration tasks to **autoconf** without the manual intervention of container recreation.
+This streamlines the update process and enhances convenience.

+By adopting this approach, you can enjoy real-time reconfiguration of BunkerWeb without the hassle of container recreation, making it more efficient and user-friendly.

 !!! info "Multisite mode"
     The Docker autoconf integration implies the use of **multisite mode**.
 Please refer to the [multisite section](concepts.md#multisite-mode) of the documentation for more information.

 !!! info "Database backend"
-    Please note that we assume you are using MariaDB as database backend (which is defined using the `DATABASE_URI` setting).
-Other backends for this integration are still possible if you want : see docker-compose files in the [misc/integrations folder](https://github.com/bunkerity/bunkerweb/tree/v1.5.1/misc/integrations) folder of the repostiory for more information.
+    Please be aware that our instructions assume you are using MariaDB as the default database backend, as configured by the `DATABASE_URI` setting.
+However, we understand that you may prefer to utilize alternative backends for your Docker integration.
+If that is the case, rest assured that other database backends are still possible.
+See docker-compose files in the [misc/integrations folder](https://github.com/bunkerity/bunkerweb/tree/v1.5.1/misc/integrations) folder of the repository for more information.

-Another container, named `bw-autoconf` for example, containing the autoconf service must be added to the stack.
-Since two services will generate the configuration for BunkerWeb, a "real" database backend (in other words, not SQLite) also needs to be added :
+To enable automated configuration updates, include an additional container called `bw-autoconf` in the stack.
+This container hosts the autoconf service, which manages dynamic configuration changes for BunkerWeb.
+To support this functionality, use a dedicated "real" database backend (e.g., MariaDB, MySQL, or PostgreSQL) for synchronized configuration storage.
+By integrating `bw-autoconf` and a suitable database backend, you establish the infrastructure for seamless automated configuration management in BunkerWeb.

 ```yaml
 version: "3.5"